Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 These speculations often exacerbate price fluctuations and volatility in a market, and can be witnessed in both [[Asset Markets]] and [[Commodity Markets]].

 ### Exchange Rates
+Exchange rates are the rate one country’s currency can be exchanged for another currency.

+Appreciation/Strengthening of domestic currency → Imported substitutes become cheaper → Decrease in demand for locally produced goods

+For example,
+→Japanese Yen appreciates
+→ European cars are cheaper to import
+→ Consumers switch from locally manufactured cars to European-manufactured cars → Demand for locally-manufactured cars decreases

+### Government policies
+Example:
+Monetary Authority of
 ## Price of related goods:
 ### Price of substitute goods